rust-lang/wg-async/src/vision/shiny_future/barbara_makes_a_wish.md

 ### Alternate History

-The original status quo story just said that Barbara's problem was resolved (sort of) by switching to an unbounded channel.
+*The original status quo story just said that Barbara's problem was resolved (sort of) by switching to an unbounded channel.
 I, much like Barbara, could not tell *why* this resolved her problem.
 In particular, I could not tell whether there was an outright deadlock due to a cycle in the task-resource dependency chain that, or if there something more subtle happening.
-In the story above, I assumed it was the second case: something subtle.
+In the story above, I assumed it was the second case: something subtle.*

-Here's an important alternate history though, for the first case of a cycle.
-Its the same story, right up to when Barbara first runs `consolation`:
+*Here's an important alternate history though, for the first case of a cycle.
+Its ...* the same story, right up to when Barbara first runs `consolation`:

 ```
 % rustup install wish4-consolation